Krzysztof Cegielski

 Krzysztof Cegielski (born 3 September 1979 in Poland) is a former Polish speedway rider who was a permanent Speedway Grand Prix rider in 2002 and 2003 season.
 He earned five international caps for the Poland speedway team.

 Career

 Cegielski began racing for Gorzów during the 1996 Polish speedway season.
 He continued to ride for them before switching to Wybrzeże Gdańsk in 2001.

-It was also in 2001 that he rode for Poole Pirates in the British speedway leagues.
+It was also in 2001 that Cegielski rode for Poole Pirates in the British speedway leagues.
 The following season in 2002, he moved to Start Gniezno and Eastbourne Eagles respectively.

-In 2003, he was involved in an on-track crash in a Swedish League.
+In 2003, Cegielski was involved in an on-track crash in a Swedish League.
 The resulting spinal cord injury left him partially paralysed, and ended his racing career.
 He has remained close to the speedway world, acting as a speedway manager and expert.
 After over a decade of determined and laborious rehabilitation, he managed to get back on his feet, and is now able to walk short distances.